top of page

 Dec 13, 20249 min read

-Rating:⭐⭐⭐⭐ Candid and bold, Lukainoff (First Amendment expert) and Haidt (social psychologist) tackle our society's growing ideological controversies with logical clarity.
+Rating:⭐⭐⭐⭐ Candid and bold, Lukianoff (First Amendment expert) and Haidt (social psychologist) tackle our society's growing ideological controversies with logical clarity.
 They discuss the origin and ongoing effects of what they refer to as "The Three Great Untruths" that plague society and staunch intellectual progress for the next generation.
 I found this to be an insightful look into the ideological problems that hold us back and a road map for a correction course into a

 laudelament